SmartThingsCommunity/st-schema-serverless-example/README.md

 ## Create an account in your application

 Visit the website URL (`https://xxxxxxxxxxxxxxxxxxxxxxxx.lambda-url.xxxxxxxxx.on.aws/`) and click the _Get Started_ link.
 Enter an email address and password and click _Create New Account_.
-Once you are signed in click the _Create your first device_ link to create a device.
+Once you are signed in, click the _Create your first device_ link to create a device.
 You can create more devices, delete devices, and log out using the [...] menu at the top of the page.

 This web application represents a partner device application.
-The email and password do not need to be the same as your SmartThings account (and the password should generally not be the same, for best security practices).
+The email and password do not need to be the same as your Samsung account (and the password should generally not be the same, for best security practices).
 The application only interacts with SmartThings after you have installed an ST Schema connector.

 ## Install your ST Schema Connector